Person

 Summary

-Lesley Rogers has been Professor of Physiology at University of New England since 1993.
-She works in brain and behavioural development, especially on development of lateralised brain function and memory formation.
+Lesley Rogers was Professor of Neuroscience and Animal Behaviour, at University of New England from 1993 - 2007.
+Her research area was in brain and behavioural development, especially on development of lateralised brain function and memory formation.
 She has written a number of general scientific books as part of her strong commitment to communicating science to a wide audience.

 Details